mcharafeddinedev/mcharafeddinedev.github.io/README.md

 ## Mysteries of Tupni
 **Platform:** Unreal Engine 5 | **Language:** Blueprints | **Release:** Itch.io
-A third-person action-adventure dungeon crawler where I was responsible for level design and various programming tasks.
-My contributions included:
+A fantastical third-person 3D action-adventure game where I was responsible for various programming tasks, concepting during preproduction, and assisting in level and game design.
+My key contributions included:

-- **Level design & environment setup:** Created and structured key game environments, including dungeon layouts and interactive elements.
+- **Level design & environment setup:** Created and structured key game environments and interactive elements.
-- **Interactive objects:** Designed and scripted interactables with widget displays, doors, and chests.
+- **Interactive objects:** Designed and scripted interactables with widget displays, doors, chests, and teleporting stones (level transfer).
 - **Inventory system:** Developed an interactive inventory system based on integrating:
   - **Item data structures:** Designed a structured inventory system using Unreal Engine's Data Tables to define item properties, such as item names, descriptions, stackability, and icons.
   - **UI integration:** Built inventory widgets that support: